 In 2016, the Compensation Committee engaged Pay Governance to perform an overall review of the Company's LTIC program and provide a recommendation for a new program that is both market competitive and internally equitable.
 A new program was designed and approved by the Board in October 2016.
 The LTIC awards made in February 2017 were granted under the new program in accordance with the Omnibus Plan and were comprised of 40% time-based restricted shares or restricted stock units (RSUs) and 60% performance-based restricted shares.
 Both the time-based restricted shares or RSUs and the performance-based restricted shares are scheduled to cliff vest three years from the grant date, subject to the terms and conditions of the awards.
 The number of performance-based restricted shares vesting will vary in an amount from 0% to 150% of the amount awarded based on the achievement of pre-established ROE and EPS performance goals over the three-year performance period from January 1, 2017 to December 31, 2019.
-The Company granted time-based restricted shares or RSUs to reinforce its long-term objectives and serve as a retention incentive as well as to reward the appreciation of the Company's common stock price.
-The Company granted performance-based restricted shares to incentivize participants to meet or exceed the Company's long-term ROE and EPS targets.
+The Company granted time-based restricted shares or RSUs to reinforce its long-term objectives and serve as a retention incentive as well as to reward the appreciation of the Company's long-term ROE and EPS targets.
 The awards were granted on February 2, 2017 and were valued using the closing stock price as reported on the Nasdaq on the grant date.
 The awards granted to each named executive officer are detailed below.

+Performance-

+Time-Based Based

+Restricted Time-Based Restricted

-Name Time-Based Restricted Shares Time- Based RSUs Performance- Based Restricted Shares
+Name Shares RSUs Shares

 Eric H. Brunngraber 4,530 6,795

 P. Stephen Appelbaum 1,178 1,767

 Mark A. Campbell 933 1,400

 Gary B. Langfitt 1,066 1,600

 Robert J. Mathias 1,230 1,845